-At 11 o'clock the self-help market is opened by Stephan Siegler, head of the city council, Stefan Majer, head of the personnel and health department, Birgit Pelc, head of the prevention department of the IKK classic and Maren Kochbeck, managing director of the self-help association.
-“It is nice when many citizens are committed to health issues on such a day and such a place.
-The Roman is the political and historical centre of Frankfurt and therefore the self-help groups fit very well here.
-Because self-help represents the interests of people in many difficult situations in life and thus formulates important tasks for society as a whole, especially for us politicians“, emphasises Stefan Majer.
+At 11 a.m., the Self-Help Market will be opened by City Council Chairman Stephan Siegler, Personnel and Health Department Head Stefan Majer, Birgit Pelc, Head of the Prevention Department at IKK classic, and the Managing Director of the Self-Help Association, Maren Kochbeck.
+"It's great to see so many citizens getting involved in health issues on such a day and in such a place.
+The RÃ¶mer is the political and historical centre of Frankfurt and therefore the self-help groups fit very well here.
+Because self-help represents the interests of people in many difficult situations in life and thus formulates important tasks for society as a whole, especially for us politicians," emphasizes Stefan Majer.

-"The market has a long tradition and there are always new and different topics that self-help brings from the taboo area into the consciousness of all of us.
-36 years ago, for example, the subject of addiction was much more taboo.
-When parents of drug-addicted young adults organised themselves into self-help, they were also able to influence drug policy permanently.
-Today, young people are also discovering self-help as a way to greater autonomy and self-confidence - for example in the area of gender identity.
-Also with rare illnesses concerning and members of the family organize themselves and place demands“, say Maren Kochbeck.
+"The market has a long tradition and there are always new and different topics that self-help brings out of the taboo area and into the consciousness of all of us.
+For example, 36 years ago, the topic of addiction was much more taboo.
+When parents of drug-addicted young adults organized themselves in self-help, they were able to influence drug policy permanently.
+Today, young people are also discovering self-help as a way to more autonomy and self-confidence - for example on the subject of gender identity.
+Even in the case of rare diseases, those affected and their relatives organise themselves and make demands," says Maren Kochbeck.

 The self-help community "die FleckenbÃ¼hler" provides the snacks and also proves that quality does not have to be expensive.
-The band „Evas Apfel“ accompanies the event musically and lures passers-by to the Römer together with a stilt walker.
-“We are looking forward to many visitors.
-Take the opportunity to make contacts, says Kochbeck.
+The band "Eva's apple" accompanies the event musically and together with a stilt walker attracts passers-by to the RÃ¶mer.
+"We are looking forward to many visitors.
+Take the opportunity to make contacts!", says Kochbeck.

-The market is made possible by the financial support of the Health Office, the Hessian Ministry of Social Affairs, the GKV-Selbsthilfeförderung Hessen and the IKK classic.
+The market is made possible by the financial support of the Health Department, the Hessian Ministry of Social Affairs, the GKV-SelbsthilfefÃ¶rderung Hessen as well as within the framework of the project funding of self-help by the IKK classic.